Breakfast in London, dinner in Barcelona

 Each country has its own national operator with its own website

-Each national train operator has its own website and its own ticketing system.
-Then there are various private operators, either genuinely independent such as Italo, Regiojet or Leo Express, or pseudo-independent such as TGV-Lyria created by the relevant national rail operator(s) to run specific international routes.
+Each national train operator has its own ticketing system and its own website.
+Then there are various private operators, either genuinely independent such as Italo, Regiojet or Leo Express, or quasi-independent such as Eurostar or TGV-Lyria created by the relevant national rail operator(s) to run specific international routes.
+These also have their own websites.

 In fact, Europe has over 50 different rail operator websites selling train tickets for their own trains, even before considering third-party ticket resellers.
 You need to use the right website for the right journey.
 So which is the relevant operator for your journey?